danobi/dxuuu.xyz/src/writing-unmaintainable-code.md

 ```

 To quote an old english idiom, "A picture is worth a thousand words".
 In this
 case, our picture is actually some ASCII art.
-(If you don't believe ASCII can
-be art you should go to a museum of modern art).
-Now, the next person who needs
+Now, the next person who needs to
-to change this function has two options of his own:
+change this function has two options of their own:

 1. Understand and modify the existing code with knowledge of the scope of the
    code.

 2. Rip out all the old code and write something (hopefully) better.

-Further examination of those two options are out of the scope of this post :).

 [1]: https://news.ycombinator.com/item?id=13911553
 [2]: https://www.doc.ic.ac.uk/%7Esusan/475/unmain.html